-Each school has a published admission number (PAN)1 for entry to Year 7.
+Each school has a published admission number (PAN) for entry to Year 7.
 The school will admit this number if there are enough applications.
 Where fewer applications than the published admission number are received, places will be offered to all those who have applied.

-The PAN for Crestwood Community School for 2024-2025 is 270 (this includes 7 places for children with an Education, Health and Care Plan admitted to specialist SEN unit)
+The PAN for Crestwood Community School for 2025-2026 is 300 including 7 places for children with an EHCP admitted to the specialist SEN provision.